ngblaylock/documentation/toolkit/bootstrap.md

 npm install --save-dev sass@1.32.* sass-loader@10 fibers
 ```

+You should also change in your package.json file the devDependency for sass to `"sass": "~1.32.13",`.
+Using the `~` will make sure it will stay on 1.32.* which ensures that compiling bootstrap won't throw compiler warnings.

 When changing default style with Nuxt:

 1. Create a `style/custom.scss` file in the `assets` directory.